dbones/ink/README.md

 ## ![Ink](https://raw.githubusercontent.com/dbones/ink/master/images/bitmap.png "Ink")

+# Ink => OpenApi Docs for Micro-services

-with multiple services, each of them exposing their own OpenApi 2/3 docs, we need a single place to bring them together.
+With multiple services, each of them exposing their own OpenApi 2/3 docs, we need a single place to bring them together.

-consider this a catalog of the services you want to expose.
+Consider this a catalog of the services you want to expose.

-Features
+## Features

-- simple configuration
+- Simple configuration.
-- reads all meta information from OpenApi 2/3 docs
+- Reads all meta information from OpenApi 2/3 docs.
-- uses Redoc to show OpenApi 2/3 docs
+- Uses Redoc to show OpenApi 2/3 docs.
+- Api Gateway Agnostic.

-known issues:
+## known issues:

-- Redoc anchors
+- Redoc anchors.
-- Linking directly to the docs
+- Linking directly to the docs.

 feel free to help out :)

-Demo Video:
+## Demo Video:

 [![Ink](https://img.youtube.com/vi/whe4WfXx-ZI/0.jpg)](https://www.youtube.com/watch?v=whe4WfXx-ZI)